 I think the first skates I ever had were some bright pink, plastic barbie roller skates that you strapped to your shoes that I got for my 5th birthday!

 I then moved on to a pair of rec skates and skated back and forth on the veranda afterschool for years and years.
-I basically did this more or less until I was introduced to slalom skating 6 years ago through Bayside!
+I basically did this more or less until I was introduced to slalom skating about 10 years ago through Bayside!

 What inspires you?